-For full-semester courses, students may still withdraw from class through the eleventh week of class and receive a W. For classes that meet in 7-week blocks, students may withdraw from class before the sixth session and receive a W, which does not affect a student’s GPA.
+For full-semester courses, students may still withdraw from class through the eleventh week of class and receive a W. For classes that meet in 7-week blocks, students may withdraw from classes before the sixth session and receive a W, which does not affect a student’s GPA.
 Students who withdraw after these dates receive a grade of WF, which is calculated as an F in the GPA.

 Specific withdrawal deadlines are listed in the Academic Calendar.
-In case of illness or injury, family members may complete the student withdrawal from the college.
-In case of duress or special need, an administrative withdrawal may be initiated by the Dean of Students.
+In the case of illness or injury, family members may complete the student withdrawal from the college.
+In the case of duress or special need, an administrative withdrawal may be initiated by the Dean of Students.

 Students who fail to withdraw from courses they have not attended are liable for all tuition and interest charged to their accounts.
 Grades of F are assigned at the end of the semester for any classes that students fail to drop.

 Students sometimes face unusual or extenuating circumstances that prevent them from finishing a course or semester or otherwise complying with institutional deadlines.
 A Review Committee meets monthly to examine petitions made by students regarding retroactive record changes (e.g. medical withdrawal) and/or full or partial charges of tuition and fees.
 A student’s petition, which includes a detailed letter and appropriate documentation of the unusual or extenuating circumstances, can be submitted to the Registrar’s Office (Bamberger Hall, Upper Floor or email@example.com).
 A form and specific instructions are available on the Registrar’s Office website.